 Virginia Reckless Driving Defense: Your VA Traffic Case Attorney

-As of November 2025, the following information applies.
-In Virginia, reckless driving involves operating a vehicle in a manner that endangers life, limb, or property, often carrying serious penalties, including potential jail time and a criminal record.
-The Law Offices Of SRIS, P.C. provides dedicated legal defense for these matters, helping clients understand their charges and fight for favorable outcomes in traffic cases across the state, ensuring a knowledgeable approach to protecting their driving privileges and future.
+As of December 2025, the following information applies.
+In Virginia, reckless driving involves specific actions on the road, from excessive speed to dangerous maneuvers, carrying serious consequences like license suspension, fines, and jail time.
+The Law Offices Of SRIS, P.C. provides dedicated legal defense for these matters, aiming to protect your driving privileges and future.

 Confirmed by Law Offices Of SRIS, P.C.